Who vs Whom: Simple Rule, Examples and Quick Test

 Who vs Whom on the IELTS, TOEIC and Cambridge Exams

 For more grammar structures that examiners reward, see our IELTS grammar structures post.
-For the broader picture of common errors learners make under exam pressure, the Cambridge Dictionary entry on who, whom and whose is the cleanest reference.
+For the broader picture of common errors learners make under exam pressure, the Cambridge Dictionary entry on who and whom is the cleanest reference.

 Frequently Asked Questions

-Is whom dying out in English?
-In casual speech, almost — most native speakers say who even where formal grammar wants whom.
+In casual speech, almost: most native speakers say who even where formal grammar wants whom.
 But in formal writing (business letters, academic papers, exams), whom is alive and well, and using it correctly signals careful writing.

-Do I ever need whom in spoken English?
-Rarely on its own — but after prepositions, even spoken English keeps it: To whom am I speaking? is normal on a phone call.
+Rarely on its own, but after prepositions, even spoken English keeps it: To whom am I speaking? is normal on a phone call.
 Who am I speaking to? is also fine and more conversational.

 New Articles